 I have told this story at least a hundred times.
-And every time is like opening the wound afresh and squeezing a lemon into it.
+And every time is like opening the wound afresh and pouring salt into it.
 So now, I write it down on paper so that those who wish to hear the tale may read of it.
 For I will never tell this story again.

 Without hesitation, I jogged out into the living room of the old farm house, reaching above the fireplace mantle and taking down the Winchester lever-action rifle hanging above it.
-Perhaps a shade carelessly, I threw open the door and looked out into the predawn dark.
+Carelessly, I threw open the door and looked out into the predawn dark.

 At first, I saw nothing.
 But then I looked down on the porch to see a woven wicker basket before the door.
 Inside, something was wrapped in a crimson blanket that had a strange stylized image of the sun on it, embroidered in golden thread.
 Never had I seen such a thing, for the thread looked as if it had been woven from actual gold.